-The best coffeehouse in the United States isn’t located in Seattle or Portland or NYC or any of the usual suspects.
-Nope.
-Rather, Press Coffee Bar is nestled between a parking lot and a sewing shop, across the street from a pair of abandoned warehouses and beneath several stories of old brick apartments in Dayton Ohio, the birthplace of aviation, the cash register, and hundred-spoke gold rims.
+The best coffeehouse in the United States isn’t located in Seattle, Portland, New York City, or any of the usual suspects: Press Coffee Bar is nestled between a parking lot and a sewing shop, across the street from a pair of abandoned warehouses and beneath several stories of old brick apartments in Dayton, Ohio—the birthplace of aviation, the cash register, and hundred-spoke gold rims.

-I’m sitting at Press now, tucked in the back enjoying a black coffee, a subtle milieu of roasted beans and Radiohead’s OK Computer in the atmosphere around me.
-Back in Dayton for a spell, I’ve been spending a lot of time here dotting the I’s and crossing the T’s in Ryan’s and my next book, Everything That Remains.
+I was sitting in Press recently, tucked in the back, enjoying a black coffee, a subtle milieu of roasted beans and Radiohead’s OK Computer in the atmosphere around me.
+Back in Dayton for a spell, I was spending a lot of time there dotting the I’s and crossing the T’s in our most recent book, Everything That Remains.

-The shop’s tattooed proprietors, Brett and Janell Barker, are hard at work behind the counter, utterly unaware I’m writing this.
-The Barkers are an awesome husband-and-wife duo, wonderful in more ways than one: friendly, attentive, passionate, etc., etc. Plus, they are sticklers for detail.
+The shop’s tattooed proprietors, Brett and Janell Barker, were, as usual, hard at work behind the counter.
+The Barkers, a husband-and-wife duo, are wonderful in more ways than one: friendly, attentive, passionate, and sticklers for detail.
 From the wood floors and wood-paneled walls, to the music and changed-monthly local-art installations, everything at Press is carefully and intentionally curated.
-Not to mention a handful of employees—Caleb, Awni, Brenden, Eric—who feel much more like family than staff, and customers who seem to embody a Cheers-esque camaraderie (Woody Harrelson and I went to the same high school after all, albeit two decades apart).
+Not to mention a handful of employees—Caleb, Awni, Brenden, Eric—who feel much more like family than staff, and customers who seem to embody a Cheers-esque camaraderie.

-Oh, and then there’s the coffee of course: sourced from only the best roasters and brewed or pulled so carefully—so meticulously—that it resembles art much more than foodservice.
-All of which culminates in the perfect coffeehouse—elegant and unpretentious and simple.
+Then there’s the coffee, of course: sourced from only the best roasters and brewed or pulled so carefully—so meticulously—it resembles art much more than foodservice.
+All of which culminates in the perfect coffeehouse: elegant, unpretentious, simple.

-Back in the day, I used to load my cup of joe with heaps of cream and sweetener, more like a weak, milky, calorie-laden dessert than a drink.
+I used to load my cup of joe with heaps of cream and sweetener until it was more a weak, milky, calorie-laden dessert than a drink.
 As I stirred in the excess, Brett would quietly rib me, encouraging me to enjoy the flavor without the additives.

 I didn’t listen.
-Well at least not at first; not until the day when they ran out of my sweetener of choice, and I was forced to go without.
-It was an unpleasant shock at first—drinking only coffee and cream—but soon my taste buds adjusted, and guess what: I could better taste the coffee, and so I went without sweetener from then on.
+Not at first, at least—not until the day when they ran out of my sweetener of choice, and I was forced to go without.
+It was an unpleasant shock at first—drinking only coffee and cream—but soon my taste buds adjusted.
+I could better taste the coffee, and I went without sweetener from then on.

 A month later, being the experimenter I am, I wondered what my coffee would taste like without milk, so I ordered an Americano and shook my head when Janell asked whether I wanted room for cream.
-Because I was unacclimated, the first sip was bitter, a strong punch to the palate.
-But then of course, a few days in, I acquired the taste, and for the first time in my life I could taste the actual coffee.
-It was more delicious than any of the sugary, weak, milky cups of yesteryear.
-Suffice it to say I never went back.
+Being unacclimated, the first sip was bitter—a strong punch to the palate.
+A few days in I acquired the taste, and for the first time in my life I could taste the actual coffee.
+It was more delicious than any of the sugary, weak, milky cups of yesteryear, and I never went back.

-It seems to me that black coffee is also a synecdoche for life: when you eliminate the excess—when you deliberately avoid life’s empty calories—what remains is exponentially more delicious, more enjoyable, more meaningful.
-Sure, it might be a bitter shock at first, but, much like coffee, a meaningful life is an acquired taste.
+Black coffee is a synecdoche for life: when you eliminate the excess—when you deliberately avoid life’s empty calories—what remains is exponentially more delicious, more enjoyable, more worthwhile.
+It might be a bitter shock at first; but, much like coffee, a meaningful life is an acquired taste.
 Sip slowly and enjoy.